dylanpieper/chatalot/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors \| 0 warnings \| 0 notes

-This patch has a few lifecyle changes.
+This patch has a few lifecyle changes and internal improvements.